usnistgov/NISTPFAS/suspectlist/ReadMe.md

 An example file for providing new compounds is included in this directory as a file named "example_input.xlsx"

 Currently, input files can be emailed to pfas@nist.gov.
 You will receive a verification email once the data is loaded onto the suspect list, you may be requested to provide review of flagged entries.

-## To update compound information

-To update a compound in the suspect list, notably additional information, you must supply an update file via email.
-Update vials must be Microsoft Excel (*.xlsx) format with, at minimum, all headers from the Suspect List: ID, NAME, INCHI, SOURCE, SOURCE_TYPE, ADDITIONAL, SMILES, INCHIKEY, LOCAL_POS, LOCAL_NEG, FORMULA, FIXEDMASS, NETCHARGE, DTXSID, DTXCID, CASRN, PUBCHEMID, INSPECTEDBY

-Additional headers will be combined to the current "ADDITIONAL" Column for easier searching.
-Changes to specific ADDITIONAL values can be made within the ADDITIONAL column.
-Blank values for any additional headers are accepted, empty cells for NAME, INCHI, SOURCE, SOURCE_TYPE will lead to an error.

-No automatic updates can be made to compound structures, they must be manually inspected prior to update.
-Therefore, changes to the compound structure may take longer to update.

-An example file for providing updates to current compounds is included in this directory as a file named "example_update.xlsx"

-Currently, update files can be emailed to pfas@nist.gov.
-You will receive a verification email once the data is loaded onto the suspect list, you may be requested to provide review of flagged entries.

 ## Additional information